nmcspadden/Presentations/MacBrained May 2016/ImagingSpeed.md

 ---

+# The Process

+---

-# We can query Munki for the list of software it thinks should be installed.
+## We can query Munki for the list of software it thinks should be installed.

-# To do that, we can use Munki code directly in Python.
+## To do that, we can use Munki code directly in Python.

 ---